Cellular-Nanoscience-Group/.github/profile/README.md

   git pull origin main
   ```
   **main:** Refers to the stable main branch.
-  <br>**origin:** Refers to the the remote URL of the repository you cloned from (`origin` is a default alias that does NOT need to be changed to the actual repository  name).
+  <br>**origin:** Refers to the remote URL of the repository you cloned from (`origin` is a default alias that does NOT need to be changed to the actual repository  name).
   <br>To check what the current remote the `origin` alias is pointing to, use:
   ```
   git remote -v